-From 18 January 2016 to 31 December 2020, schools in England were required to use the DfE sign-in page (formerly Secure Access) to identify any restrictions imposed by all authorities in the European Economic Area (EEA) for those applying for teaching posts and who were new to or returning to the UK.
+From 18 January 2016 to 31 December 2020, schools in England were required to use the DfE Sign-in website to identify any restrictions imposed by all authorities in the European Economic Area (EEA) for those applying for teaching posts and who were new to or returning to the UK.
 There is a statutory requirement to record the date of this check on the school's single central record.

-This service is no longer available to schools in the UK; however, we will retain evidence of the checks for relevant staff appointed in 2016-2020.
+This service is no longer available to schools in the UK; however, we will retain evidence of the checks for relevant staff appointed in the period 2016-2020.